Skip to main content Home

 Themeable containers

-In RHDS, special provider elements such as <rh-surface>, <rh-card>, <rh-tabs>, and others are considered themeable containers.
-A themeable container is an element that can have custom classes attached, which provide values for the relevant CSS color properties in a custom theme.
+In RHDS, elements such as <rh-surface>, <rh-card>, <rh-tabs>, and others are considered themeable containers.
+Developers can provide custom values for theming tokens on those elements in a custom theme.

 A common pattern for a themeable container is the full-width band.
 For example, a <rh-surface> may be used as a full-width container and provide the Bordeaux theme values to a set of 3 cards in a grid: